-Funding for the implementation of the Sonoma County Siting Element and all facility siting programs and procedures will be funded through the County's Solid Waste-Enterprise Fund.
-All-revenues for this fund-are derived from tipping fees levied at County owned solid waste-facilities need to be identified for any proposal concerning solid waste facility siting.
+Funding for the implementation of the Sonoma County Siting Element and all facility siting programs and procedures need to be identified for any proposal concerning solid waste facility siting.
 If the County of Sonoma makes the decision to site a new landfill, funds for implementing the siting element would come from a tipping fee surcharge.
 If another public or private entity intends to establish a new landfill site, either entity would be responsible for funding the implementation of the siting element.